 I believe we are all connected — every human being on this planet.
 I believe we have spirit guides and guardian angels to help us on our journey, if we want them to.
 How do I know this for sure?
 I don’t.
-And I don’t expect others to believe what I do, either.
+And, unlike dogmatic religion, I don’t expect others to believe what I do, either.

 I had formed a strong self-identity at a young age, yet, still, something was amiss.
 When I got older, though, I came to the conclusion that my own misplaced anxieties and stresses were inherited genetically because I saw them on the side of my family who had Native American ancestry.
 But I had no proof of my theory other than observation.

 After I graduated from Berkeley, I worked in the dog-eat-dog world of politics before realizing I’m not a politician.
 I’m a political activist, and I learned that politicians and activists are not cut from the same cloth; they are polar opposites.

 So I found a new job working in much more honest field: the entertainment industry.
 (Yes, more honest!
 That’s how bad politics is!).
 Working at a movie studio, I formed close, natural familial-like friendships with many Jewish people who had mothers, grandmothers and other family members who survived the Holocaust, possibly because I am descended from Sephardic Jews, from centuries past.
 One friend’s mother was the only survivor, having lost all of her immediate family members in concentration camps.